LWFlouisa/pages/README.md

 [I've Migrated](https://codeberg.org/LWFlouisa/Awasunu.git)

 # Current Status
 As of right now I made my final edits as of 2022, id you more changes on github not made by myself, these were not authorized.
-I consider these completel while I decide whether or not to move on to Fantasy fiction.
+I consider these completel while I decide whether or not to move on to Science Fantasy fiction.

 # Purpose
 This is meant to serve as an artist portfolio for a game development career, it is not meant to promote general tech skills or artistic ability.
 I will also be blocking public contribution on this repository do to the epidemic of AI produced pull requests and other spam.
 I do not owe you a platform to misuse my infrastructure.